 We use any special category data provided to us to ensure services are delivered appropriately and in the case of certain health information, this may be used for health and safety purposes and / or social protection.

 We will apply additional security and confidentiality measures when processing your special category data.

 Where you provide consent for us to process special category information, you have the right to withdraw this consent at any time.

 There may be times where we will not need your consent to process (including sharing) this type of data.
 This will apply where we are permitted or required to do so by law, for example under Health and Safety Legislation or where processing of this data is necessary in order for us to carry out our obligations under Social Protection Law.

 We will apply appropriate technical and organisational measures to ensure your personal information is secure.
 For example, we have systems in place to ensure that access to personal information is restricted to authorised individuals on a strictly need-to-know basis.

-To help us ensure confidentiality of your personal information we may ask you (and any of your representatives) security questions to confirm your identity when you call us and as may be necessary when we call you.
-We will not discuss your personal information with anyone other than you, unless you have given us prior written authorisation to do so or where we have received a clear verbal instruction from you (as a one-off circumstance).
+To help us ensure confidentiality of your personal information we may ask you (andany of your representatives) security questions to confirm your identity when you callus and as may be necessary when we call you.
+We will not discuss your personal information with anyone other than you, unless you have given us prior written authorisation to do so, there is a court appointed deputyship or Power of Attorney or where we have received a clear verbal instruction from you (as a one-off circumstance).

 Who will we share your information with?

 Sometimes we need to share personal information we hold about you with other organisations that we work with or who provide services on our behalf.
-When sharing information we will comply with all aspects of data protection legislation.
-Where the information is of a sensitive nature, for example about your health, we will generally obtain consent from you prior to sharing this information, unless we are required or permitted to share this by law.
+When sharing information we will comply with all aspects of data protection law.

 - Our contractors to facilitate repairs, maintenance or improvement works.